syl20bnr/spacemacs-elpa-mirror/gnu/gnorb-readme.txt

 Provide an Org Agenda command that does an email search for messages received in the visible date span, or day under point, etc. Make it work in the calendar, as well?
-*** DONE Capture to child/subtree trigger actions
-:LOGBOOK:
-- State "DONE"       from "TODO"       [2015-03-17 Tue 17:42]
-:END:
-Add trigger actions that create new sibling or child headings on the original Org heading.
 *** TODO Gnus message tagging
 Allow tagging of Gnus messages, by giving the message's registry entry an 'org-tags key.
-*** TODO Email subtree export to doc and rtf
-When using `gnorb-email-subtree', provide built-in options for exporting to doc and rtf attachments; these are such commonly-needed formats.
-Do the odt conversion automatically.
 *** TODO Collect BBDB messages by thread
 At present, when you collect message links on a BBDB contact, each message is a separate link.
 If you have lengthy conversations with